GC-500 Road

 How long is the GC-500 road?

-The scenic coastal road is totally paved.
-It’s a winding and narrow road that runs between the precipice and the wall of the seafront.
-GC-500 is 45km (28 miles) long, running from La Playa de Mogán to Vecindario, in the south-eastern part of the island of Gran Canaria.
-The road has it all, from hairpin bends to sheer cliff-edge drops.
-It clings to the cliffs for 25kms or more at a height of about 200 to 900 meters.
+The scenic coastal road is entirely paved.
+It’s a winding and narrow road that runs between the wall and the precipice to the seafront.
+GC-500 is 45km (28 miles) long, running from La Playa de Mogán to Vecindario, in the southeast part of the island of Gran Canaria.

 Is the GC-500 road closed?